NavpreetNat/Crypto_Master/README.md

 ## Instructions on How to Read Through the Work

-1. **Please begin with the jupyter notebook file titled "Crypto Master" which contains the retrospective analysis which has been conducted using historical data**
+**1.** **Please begin with the jupyter notebook file titled "crypto master" which contains the retrospective analysis which has been conducted using historical data**

-2. **Then, please access the jupyter notebook file titled "MonteCarlo_Interactive" which is an interactive Monte Carlo Simulator using pandas data-reader**
+**2.** **Then, please access the jupyter notebook file titled "MonteCarlo_Interactive" which is an interactive Monte Carlo Simulator using pandas data-reader**

 *All jupyter notebook files may be found in the subfolder titled "codes"*